leohinterlang/argFace/README.md

         process(file);
     }

-The following table lists the variables and methods available in ArgFace.
+The following table lists some of the variables and methods available in ArgFace.

 | Variable | Method | Description | Default |
 | ---- | ---- | :--- | ---- |